-The most beautiful hands I know, most expressive of modern ideals are most expressive of modern ideals, are the hands of Joan Blaine, of Valiant Lady (Mondays through Fridays at 2:30 P. M., NBC).
+The most beautiful hands I know, most expressive of modern ideals, are the hands of Joan Blaine, of Valiant Lady (Mondays through Fridays at NPC)

+2:30 P. M., NBC).
 Any way you look at her, Joan Blaine is beautiful.
 She has the unusual combination of black hair and dark blue eyes.
-But being an ama-teur palmist of sorts, I immediately asked for a closer look at her fascinating hands.
+But being an amateur palmist of sorts, I immediately asked for a closer look at her fascinating hands.
+And there was the cinating hands.
 And there was the whole story.
 I never saw such ver-satile capable looking hands.
 Beautifully cared for, of course.
 But strong and energetic, with the marks of an amazing diversity of talents.
 No wonder.
-After winning all sorts of medals for oratory and debating, she went to Northwestern University on a scholarship and graduated in Speech, Liberal Arts, Law and Music.
+After winning all sorts of medals for oratory and debating, she went to Northwestern University on a scholarship and graduated in Speech, scholarship and graduated in Speech, Liberal Arts, Law and Music.
 Besides her theatrical career she has had three years of concert work from coast to coast.
-In the theatre, she be-gan with the Chicago Theatre Guild.
+In the theatre, she began with the Chicago Theatre Guild.
 Then there was Hollywood, stock and summer stock, and finally Broadway.
 But Joan, not content with being actress, orator, musician, lawyer, and all the rest, has a flair for creating beauty all around her.
-She designs her own clothes, making them so perfectly the complement of her per-sonality that, smart though they are, one thinks only of her and not of the charming dress.
+She designs her own clothes, making them so perfectly the complement of her personality that, smart though they are, one thinks only of her and not of the charming dress.
 Her apartment is so beautiful and so characteristic that I was not at all surprised that the creating of beautiful interiors is one of her avocations.
 Cooking is another.
 Also she is an outdoors girl, fond of riding and swimming.
-And beautiful dancer.
+And fond of riding and swimming.
+And a beautiful dancer.
 Hands that do things are the modern ideal.
 It is not work and activity that spoils the hands, but carelessness.
-Nowadays there are so many special preparations such as hand creams, hand lotions and spe-cial gloves that there is no excuse for chapped, roughened hands.
+Nowadays there are so many special preparations such as hand creams, hand lotions and special gloves that there is no excuse for chapped, roughened hands.
 Remember, your hands are in water many times oftener than your face-and they are not protected by cosmetics as the complexion is.
-You must make it up to them with soothing hand creams and hand lotions.
-No harsh soaps, ever, for any pur-pose.
-For the cleansing which active hands require frequently, use soft-ened water whenever possible.
+You must make it up to them with soothmust make it up to them with soothing hand creams and hand lotions.
+No harsh soaps, ever, for any purpose.
+For the cleansing which active hands require frequently, use softened water whenever possible.
 Some of the perfumed water softeners you use in your beauty bath are good for hand-washing too.
-And there is a special sea-moss perfumed hand
+And there is a special sea-moss perfumed hand bath.

-A HANDFUL Of BEAUTY
+A HANDFUL OF BEAUTY